ajainarayanan/redux-undoredo/README.md

 omnidan/redux-undo is an amazing library and I have used it in the past for other projects.
 The reason I wrote this one is because I needed an independent reducer, that is not a wrapper/higher-order reducer for another reducer.

 #### TL;DR -
-Didn't want to change all my reducers of the same store to use `mystore.getState().something.present` because I have added one reducer that is changing the states' structure.
+Didn't want to change all my subscribers of the same store to use `mystore.getState().something.present` because I have added one reducer that is changing the state's structure.
 I wanted a reducer that can play along with others just fine and have `UNDO` & `REDO` actions.

-##### GOTCHAS?

-###### TL;DR -
-  Either you can use the higher-order reducer and change all your reducers to use new store structure (present, past & future) or you can reduce your reducers to be used in parallel and not change the existing reducers.
+Either you can use the higher-order reducer and change all your subscribers to use new store structure (present, past & future) or you can reduce your reducers to be used in parallel and not change the existing reducers.

 Either way I feel is a good approach.
-Its just that I was too lazy to modify all my reducers & hence reducing my reducers for undo-redo.
+Its just that I was too lazy to modify all my subscribers & hence reducing my reducers for undo-redo.

 #### How to use?

 If you want multiple functions as part of your reducer then you need to reduce your reducers while passing it to the `combineReducers` function in `Redux`.
 So this reducer has to be the last in that case as it has to be executed at the end to capture change in the state(s) and perform an `UNDO` and `REDO` actions appropriately.

-You could either use `reduce-reducers` or you could simple implement it yourselves in your `configureStore` if you have one before creating a `Redux` store.
+You could either use `reduce-reducers` or you could implement it yourselves in your `configureStore` if you have one before creating a `Redux` store.

 A Naive implementation would look something like this,